scottatron/scottatron.com/content/_index.md

 ## Hi, I'm **Scott Arthur**.

-I like to call myself a **technologist** because I love to solve problems with technology.
+As someone who likes to consider themselves a **technologist** above all else, I thrive on solving problems with technology.
 I have a strong background in web and software development as well as infrastructure and systems administration.

 I really enjoy talking to people about the problems they're trying to solve and figuring out an iterative approach to solving them.
 Sometimes it requires a complex technology solution, but sometimes a simple, pragmatic solution is the answer.